jamieforrest/JFObservableArray/README.md

 ## Usage

 `JFObservableArray` is a KVO-compliant array wrapper that informs observers of changes to the array's underlying structure.
+Over time the class will support more and more of the `NSMutableArray` interface.
 Clients can set up KVO as follows:
 ```
 JFObservableArray *array = [[JFObservableArray alloc] initWithArray:@[]];
 [array addObserver:self forKeyPath:@"self" options:NSKeyValueObservingOptionNew context:nil];